Protofall/Crayon-Savefile/README.md

 `sudo apt-get install python3 python3-pip && pip3 install scons`

-To build the library file go to "libCrayonSavefile" and type `scons PLATFORM=all DEBUG=0` to build both Dreamcast and one of the PC builds (Depending on your compiler it will build either the Windows, Mac or Linux files).
-If you only want to build for one of the platforms, you can instead choose `PLATFORM=dreamcast` or `PLATFORM=pc`.
+To build the library file go to "libCrayonSavefile" and type `scons PLATFORMS=all DEBUG=0` to build both Dreamcast and one of the PC builds (Depending on your compiler it will build either the Windows, Mac or Linux files).
+You can also provide a list of platforms to build with `scons PLATFORMS=pc,dreamcast DEBUG=0`.
 The SConstruct file in the demos are called the same way too.

 ### Related Software